antifob/incus-goad/README.md

 ## VPN Access

-If you'd like the container to serve as a VPN entrypoint to the lab, the content of `tools/vpn/` might be of interest.
+If you'd like the container to serve as a VPN entrypoint to the lab, `tools/setup-wireguard.sh` might be of interest.
 It automates the deployment of a WireGuard server for unique 9 clients.
 Configurations are made available at `http://<SERVERIP>/`.